feature-engine/feature_engine/docs/user_guide/creation/index.rst

 - **RelativeFeatures** - Utilizes basic mathematical functions between a group of variables and one or more reference features, appending the new features to the pandas dataframe.

+- **DecisionTreeFeatures** - Creates new features as the output of decision trees trained on 1 or more feature combinations.

 Feature creation module
 -----------------------